Croatia

 Croatia is fast becoming one of Europe's worst kept secrets.
 People flock there to experience the 5000 kilometres of coastline, its cliffs, canyons and culture.
 It basks in one the sunniest coasts in Europe.
 Offshore, Croatia consists of over one thousand islands which all vary in size.
 Yes, one thousand, the largest being Cres and Krk, which are located in the Adriatic Sea.
 Europe's second longest river, the Danube, runs through the city of Vukovar.
 Consequently, a fair amount of investment is required in hotel infrastructure if Croatia is to attain its full tourist potential.

 Croatia is a member of United Nations, the Organisation for Security and Co-operation in Europe and the Council of Europe.
-It is also currently going through the steps to become a member of the European Union, and also received a NATO membership invitation on 3 April 2008.
 The currency has remained stable, and industrial production is steadily picking up.
 Following economic setbacks during the 1990s, Croatia is now a promising and fast developing market.
 The government is avidly encouraging foreign investment to strengthen trade and commercial relations between UK and Croatia.
-This can only spell good prospects for you and your company.
+This can only spell good things for anyone thinking of starting a business in Croatia.

 Economic Overview